User Testing and Presentations of UX Design and Research

 - Scripts from both Usability Testing and Stakeholder Interviews onsite at 2 hospital locations

-- PowerPoint Presentations made to Stakeholders as a communication follow-up to User Testing including one for a National Health Education Conference where I have made presentations of my UX Design and Research
+- PowerPoint Presentations made to Stakeholders as a communication follow-up to User Testing including one for a National Health Education Conference where I have presented my UX Design and Research

 - InDesign Examples in PDF format of a Patient Education Booklet (creating a template to import XML files to create a series of 15 booklets from National Institutes of Health XML files updated frequently) and several promotional flyers and handouts for both CancerHelp and DiabetesHelp